maxzheng/great-life-guide/README.md

 There are so many things to do, so it's important to prioritize on the ones that provide the most value.
 You will be surprised how much more time that you have once you focus on the important things and let the unimportant ones simmer until they become more valuable or discarded.

+It's important to do the most valuable, especially the hard ones, first in the beginning of the day as your [mental energy is limited](https://www.forbes.com/sites/raquelbaldelomar/2017/01/31/manage-your-mental-energy-to-be-more-productive-at-work/) and only resets with rest.

+To find the most valuable thing to do, there are a few things to consider:

+* The cost of doing it.
+Doing things with the highest value over cost ratio yields the most productive use of time and therefore greatest gain over shortest amount of time.
+* Indirect/future benefits after it is done.
+This is true for foundational work, such as learning/meditation/exercise, which has many benefits across different areas and into later stages of life.
+* Opportunities to combine multiple things.
+Instead of just doing exercise or driving to work, simply add listening to the news/ebooks/music to get benefits of two with the same cost (time).

 Rest
 ----